Negru-Diana/Library_Management_System/README.md

 *How it works:*
 -  The admin selects a person from the system (based on the person's CNP).
 -  The application suggests books based on the genres and authors of the books previously borrowed by that person.
 -  The generated books appear in a checklist.
-The admin can view detailed information for each and choose which to add to the borrowing list.
+The admin can view details for each and select which ones to add to the borrowing list.
 -  An animated "chest" opens visually when books are successfully generated, enhancing the experience.

 **📚 How Are Mystery Box Books Selected?**